NicholasAntoniadesEngineer/Technical-Assessment/other_example_code/algorithm_development/README.md

 # Overview

 This repository contains example code for patch position calculations and unit tests for verifying the correctness of the algorithms implemented.

+Initially, there is a Python prototype script (`matrix_translation_rotation_prototype.py`) that demonstrates the translation and rotation of patches in a matrix.

-The code includes a C file (`patch_position_calculation.c`) implementing functions for calculating patch positions within an array and updating patch positions based on array rotation.
-Additionally, there is a Python prototype script (`matrix_translation_rotation_prototype.py`) that demonstrates the translation and rotation of patches in a matrix.
+The C file is implemented (`patch_position_calculation.c`) implementing functions for calculating patch positions within an array and updating patch positions based on array rotation.

+Finally the C implementation is unit tested with the gtest framework (`patch_position_calculations_test.cpp`)

 # Files